CamelotEstate/camelot-estate-newsletter/content/pages/blog/issue-01.md

 *   2 Disclaimer sign has also been added.
 Parents are urged that children are under parents’ supervision when on the premises of the park
+*   With the use of the Jungle gyms, a big hole as been opened up under one of swings section.
+This is a big saferty risk and a new sandpit has been installed.

 ![](/images/park%20newsleter.jpg)